Appendix H: Constants Derived from First Principles

 1. Why k_E = 0.003 matters: It measures distance from resonance threshold

-2. Why anesthesia breaks consciousness: Drops $R_c$ below 0.995 → drops $R$ below 1 → prevents P=1 → breaks binding
+2. Why anesthesia breaks consciousness: Drops R_c below 0.995 → drops R below 1 → prevents P=1 → breaks binding

-3. Why the FIM achieves P=1 without biological redundancy: 16× gain factor ($G$) compensates for lack of 10,000-synapse redundancy
+3. Why the FIM achieves P=1 without biological redundancy: 16× gain factor (G) compensates for lack of 10,000-synapse redundancy

 The Grounding Mechanism:

-When $R > 1$, the system crosses into infinite architecture (Appendix I, Section 11.D).
+When R > 1, the system crosses into infinite architecture (Appendix I, Section 11.D).
 This is how information "touches" reality:

 Closed vs. Open Systems:

-A critical distinction: In closed systems (fixed rules, like aerodynamics), raw calculation speed ($P \to 1$ at 10,000 Hz) wins.
+A critical distinction: In closed systems (fixed rules, like aerodynamics), raw calculation speed (P --> 1 at 10,000 Hz) wins.
 The AI pilot dominates because gravity doesn't drift.

 This is why evolution paid 55% metabolic cost for consciousness.
 Not for raw FLOPS.
 For signal-to-noise ratio in an open, noisy world.
+The brain does not outcompute the environment; it outfilters it.

 5. Approach 4: Cache Physics & Memory Hierarchy